 iolinist Jeremías Sergiani-Velázquez has performed classical, contemporary, and tango music around the world.
 As soloist, chamber musician, and orchestral performer, he has been heard in 16 countries across four continents.
-He was recently appointed Principal Second Violin of the Metropolitan Opera Orchestra by Yannick Nézet-Séguin.
+In 2021, he was appointed Principal Second Violin of the Metropolitan Opera Orchestra by Yannick Nézet-Séguin.

 In 2016, following the previous year’s devastating earthquake, Jeremías joined the acclaimed violinist Midori in Nepal for a benefit string quartet tour of refugee camps, hospitals, and schools, culminating in a performance at the United Nations in Kathmandu.
 Later in 2017, the same group would conduct a quartet tour across Japan, with feature performances in Tokyo’s Oji Hall and Osaka’s Phoenix Hall.